MACD Histogram Trading Strategy in 2025 (Rules, Setup, Backtest, Example)

 Conclusion:

-The MACD-histogram trading strategy works pretty well as a mean-reversion system.
-You can probably make some twists to it and make it even better.
+The MACD-histogram trading strategy works well as a mean-reversion system.
+You can probably improve it by tweaking it.

 —————————-